Best Food Holidays, National Holidays, Entertainment & Sporting Events To Celebrate in January

 National Oatmeal Month

 January is also National Oatmeal Month and new restaurants are popping up with savory oatmeal to challenge everything you knew about the (often boring) breakfast food that is no longer reserved just for mornings.
-Create Your Nature which recently opened in Winter Park, serves up a savory Lacey Caprese oatmeal bowl that is to die for!
+Create Your Nature in Winter Park serves up a savory Lacey Caprese oatmeal bowl that is to die for!
 It includes creamy avocado, fresh tomatoes, Parmesan cheese and drizzle of olive of oil atop steel-cut oats and quinoa.
 So good you’ll forget you’re eating healthy.
 Their fruit topped bowls are also amazing, my favorite is called SOFO – Seasonal Fruits for Orlando – which includes seasonal fruits, Greek yogurt, pecans and Central Florida’s local preserves by Sunchowder’s Emporia.

 National Soup Month

-Although some of us in Florida are missing the soup weather, a hearty bowl of soup is always welcome.
-Celebrate National Soup Month with a bowl from my favorite local spot, Houndstooth Sauce Company at East End Market in the Audubon District of Orlando.
+Although in Florida we often miss the soup weather, a hearty bowl of soup is always welcome.
+Celebrate National Soup Month with a bowl from my favorite local spot, Houndstooth Kitchen & Eatery.
+Originally located at East End Market, they will be opening in Maitland City Centre soon.
 Chef David Bressler makes fresh soups from scratch using his family recipes and offers a rotating selection of soups each week.
 His Vegan Curried Split Pea and Tomato Basil Bisque soups are pure comfort food in a bowl.
-Pair it with one of his sandwich creations and sit outside in the beautiful patio, because hey, we’re in Florida!
+Pair it with one of his sandwich creations and enjoy the weather, because hey, we’re in Florida!